isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 </ul>
 <h4><strong>Comforting mothers through music</strong></h4>
 <p>Another memorable project Agnes recalled over her career, was being part
-of a team to develop a <a href="https://cnalifestyle.channelnewsasia.com/women/c-section-music-therapy-kkh-healing-tunes-356906" rel="noopener noreferrer nofollow" target="_blank">music-based intervention programme, 'Healing Tunes'</a><u>,</u> and witness its integration into clinical practice at KKH.</p>
+of a team to develop a music-based intervention programme, <a href="https://cnalifestyle.channelnewsasia.com/women/c-section-music-therapy-kkh-healing-tunes-356906" rel="noopener noreferrer nofollow" target="_blank">'Healing Tunes'</a><u>,</u> and witness its integration into clinical practice at KKH.</p>
 <p>'Healing Tunes', the first such programme in Singapore, aims to reduce
 anxiety and minimise pain magnification for women undergoing elective C-sections.